Skip to content

 explain

 Explain WHY a specific Jyotish claim is true for a chart — full reasoning chain with rule provenance and classical citations.
 Ask this tool when the user wants: · Justification for a specific yoga / dosha / verdict (e.g. 'Why does my chart have Gajakesari Yoga?'). · The sequence of rules fired, entities touched, and school weights applied. · The classical citation (chapter / verse) anchoring a conclusion. · Counterfactual analysis ('What would change this verdict?').
-Returns: · content[0].text — explanatory prose · facts.claim, facts.evidence, facts.citations Agents should quote source_text verbatim when relaying the answer.
-Tier: Standard · Typical response: ~2-3 KB.
+Returns: · content[0].text — explanatory prose · facts.claim, facts.supporting_factors[], facts.counter_evidence[] Opt-in via `include=`: · include=trace — the 6-stage Vivek provenance chain + per-factor (factor_type, participating_grahas, houses_involved, provenance) under detail. · include=schools — school_attribution + disputed_conclusions under detail. · include=metrics — Shadbala strength_breakdown per relevant graha under detail. · include=all — every detail section above.
+Trace also expands the prose with a numbered 6-stage walkthrough.
+Agents should quote source_text verbatim when relaying the answer.
+Tier: All · Typical default response: ~2-3 KB; include=trace adds ~3-8 KB; include=all adds ~10-30 KB.

 Input